 - Erik Scott graduated from West Point in 1994 and served as a tank platoon leader.
 In 2010, he was gunned down and killed by police as he peacefully walked out of a Las Vegas Costco.

 - Scott Olsen saw action with the Marines in Iraq.
 Later, he would join the Occupy Oakland movement.
-In October, 2011, he was hit in the head with a projectile shot at him by law enforcement officers and suffered a fractured skull.
+In October, 2011, suffered a fractured skull after being hit in the head with a projectile fired by police.

 - Derek Hale served honorably with the Marines in Iraq.
 Although, he had committed no crime, he died after being tasered three times and then shot three times by police in Wilmington, Delaware.